status-im/status-web/apps/website/docs/your-profile-and-preferences/remove-a-status-profile-from-your-profile-list.md

     1. Click **Remove Profile** to confirm.

 :::info
-Within 30 days, you can [restore this profile][create-or-restore-your-status-profile-using-a-recovery-phrase] if you want to use it again.
+Within 30 days, you can [restore this profile](../getting-started/create-or-restore-your-status-profile-using-a-recovery-phrase.md) if you want to use it again.
 :::